OpenFabrics/sunfish_library_reference/README.md

 Please note no setup.py or project.toml should be placed in any of the plugins folders, including the pre-defined folders (i.e., sunfish_plugins, storage, events_handlers, objects_handlers, objects_managers).
 Failing to do so will make the plugins impossible to be discovered.

-When initializing the library, users can specify their implementation of their plugins as part of the sunfish configuration.
-See the below example.
+When initializing the library, users can specify their implementation of their plugins as part of the sunfish configuration as described in the [Initialization](https://github.com/OpenFabrics/sunfish_library_reference?tab=readme-ov-file#usage) section.

 ```python
 sunfish_config = {